 jskatas.org Continuously Learn JavaScript.
 Your Way.

-Map: Basics
+Map: basics

 A Map holds key-value pairs, the key can even be a complex value.

-Map is a key/value map
+Map is a key/value pair, way more flexible than object

-Map is a global constructor function
+Map() is a global constructor function

 const typeOfMap = '???'; assert.equal(typeOfMap, typeof Map);